onzfonz/comp227/src/content/0/en/part0b.md

 The server can access the data by accessing the `req.body` field of the request object `req`.

-The server creates a new `place` object, and adds it to an array called `places`.
+The server creates a new `place` object and adds it to an array called `places`.

 ```js
 places.push({